tylerguest/memoman/GOALS.md

 # Memoman Roadmap: Conte-Grade TLSF (Production-Ready)

 This document tracks the remaining work to make memoman a production-grade TLSF allocator comparable to Matthew Conte’s TLSF 3.1: same core invariants, equivalent API surface, strong validation tooling, and clean portability.

+## What “Equivalent to Conte TLSF 3.1” Means

+We’re “equivalent” when these are true:

+- **Semantics parity**: For the same pool(s) and the same deterministic sequence of alloc/free/realloc/memalign operations, memoman produces valid results with the same rules as Conte TLSF 3.1 (alignment, usable size behavior, splitting/coalescing rules, and failure modes).
+- **Invariant parity**: All TLSF invariants hold at all times (bitmaps, free lists, prev-phys linkage, flags, boundaries, sentinels).
+- **Complexity parity**: Critical-path operations remain O(1) with only bounded loops (bounded by FL/SL counts), never proportional to heap size.

+“Surpass Conte” comes only after parity, and should be **additive** (stronger validation, better determinism tooling, nicer integration), never at the expense of correctness or O(1) guarantees.

 ## Phase 0: Lock In Conte’s Core Invariants (Non-Negotiable)